 - 1. Suspension or cancellation of use or access privileges; - 2.
 Payment for damage or repairs; - 3.
 Discipline under other appropriate District policies, including suspension, expulsion, exclusion or termination of employment; or - 4.
-Civil or criminal liability under other applicable laws. - E. Vandalism - Any vandalism or attempted vandalism (physical or electronic) to District computers, the District network files or other or to the Computer Network System in any way is prohibited, and will result in immediate cancellation of Computer Network system privileges, disciplinary action, and potential legal action.
-Vandalism includes, but is not limited to, the downloading, uploading, or creation of computer viruses, worms or other malicious files as well as physical damage to equipment.
+Civil or criminal liability under other applicable laws. - E. Vandalism Any/All vandalism or attempted vandalism (physical or electronic) to the District's computers, network files or to the Computer Network System is prohibited and will result in immediate revocation of Computer Network system privileges, disciplinary action, and potential legal action.
+Vandalism includes, but not limited to, the downloading, uploading, or creation of computer viruses, worms or other malicious files, as well as physical damage to equipment. - F. Security Security in any Computer Network System is a high priority, and must be a priority for all users.
+If a student is aware of any security risk or abuse of the Computer Network System, the student must notify a teacher or other staff member immediately.
+Students should set up unique passwords for student accounts and are prohibited from sharing their login ID or password with any other individual.
+Any attempt to log-in as another individual onto the Computer Network System will result in immediate revocation of privileges. - G. Prohibited Use Unethical and unacceptable behavior as defined below is prohibited and shall result in disciplinary action, which may include all discipline available under the Oswego Community School District 308 Rights and Responsibilities Code and suspension or revocation of Computer Network System privileges.
+Unethical and unacceptable use of the Computer Network System shall include, but not be limited to use of the Computer Network